inverse/personal-site/_posts/2019-07-03-simple-home-automation-balcony-setup.md

 - A daily watering schedule which is triggered based on the time
 - Secondary schedule, triggered by time and temperature forecast
 - Manual invocation and automatic off after defined duration
+- Safety mechanism to ensure switch is off, for cases when reboot occurs during watering cycle.

 For the first one I also decided to use [Push Bullet][2] to notify my devices when it was triggered, I wanted this to be notified easily whilst on vacation.